-Recurrence of sclerosing cholangitis after paediatric LT has been reported in between 10% to 50% of recipients without distinction of the form of sclerosing cholangitis leading to transplantation (140, 141, 149, 171), the wide range depending on the length of follow-up, as the risk for recurrence increases over time.
+Recurrence of sclerosing cholangitis after pediatric LT has been reported between 10% to 50% of recipients without distinction of the form of sclerosing cholangitis leading to transplantation (140,141,149,171), the wide range depending on the length of follow-up, as the risk for recurrence increases over time.

 The diagnosis of recurrent sclerosing cholangitis is suggested by histological and/or cholangiographic findings of bile duct disease.
 Suggestive histological findings include presence of fibrous cholangitis, fibro-obliterative lesions with or without ductopaenia, fibrosis or cirrhosis, and/or interface hepatitis, whereas the cholangiography generally shows diffuse biliary structuring (172).
-Other causes of non-anastomotic biliary strictures in the graft should be carefully excluded, including ischemic biliary insults (e.g. as consequence of hepatic artery thrombosis), ABO incompatibility between donor and recipient, bacterial or fungal cholangitis, and chronic ductopaenic rejection (173).
+Other causes of nonanastomotic biliary strictures in the graft should be carefully excluded, including ischemic biliary insults (eg, as consequence of hepatic artery thrombosis), ABO incompatibility between donor and recipient, bacterial or fungal cholangitis, and chronic ductopaenic rejection (173).
 No consistent risk factors have been reported in association to the development of recurrent sclerosing cholangitis.
-Some paediatric studies point to an association between active IBD after LT and the development of recurrent disease (141, 149).
-Similarly, a study in adult patients transplanted for PSC show that persistent ulcerative colitis requiring maintenance steroids is associated to an increased risk of developing recurrent disease (174).
+Some pediatric studies point to an association between active IBD after LT and the development of recurrent disease (141,149).
+Similarly, a study in adult patients transplanted for PSC shows that persistent ulcerative colitis requiring maintenance steroids is associated to an increased risk of developing recurrent disease in the graft, whereas colectomy before or during LT conferred protection against the development of recurrent disease (174).